Photo of Christopher Hunt

 Scott Burrows

-Scott is the owner of the property management firm, DBA Burrows Properties.
-He is also a senior analyst/consultant for Toyota’s fleet operations.
-He is an army-veteran and servse on two additional non-profit boards, Ronald McDonald (Central Chapter) and Indiana Cancer Consortium.
-He Frequently servse the Red Cross in various volunteer efforts around blood drives, fleet operations, disaster response and vehicle management.
+He is also a forecast analyst at Carrier.
+He is an army-veteran and serves on two additional non-profit boards, Ronald McDonald (Central Chapter) and Indiana Cancer Consortium.
+He frequently serves the Red Cross in various volunteer efforts around blood drives, fleet operations, disaster response and vehicle management.

 Scott graduated with an MBA in 2019 from LSU with a concentration in Data Analytics and recently obtained PMP certification from the Project Management Institute.
 In his free time, he enjoys playing the trumpet and participating in league sports, such as basketball and soccer.